 Source: Federal Reserve Consumer Credit Statistics, June 2020

-What is a good interest rate?
+What is a good interest rate on a personal loan?

 One way to find out which lender offers a good rate for the loan amount and term you’re looking for is to prequalify with multiple lenders and compare offers.